marafrass/Prototype1/README.md

 ### Questions for Playtesters:

 1. Do you play a lot of first person shooters?
+Do you consider yourself a skilled player?
-2. Was the game too fast/too slow for you?
+2. How did you feel about the speed of the game?
+The enemies and the player character?
-3. Did you feel powerful?
+3. Were the guns satisfying to fire?
+Did they feel impactful?
 4. Did you feel challenged?
+How did you feel about the game difficulty?
 5. Did you move in your chair as you played?
+Did the game at any point get your adrenaline pumping?
 6. Was there something you wanted to do in game, but couldn't?
-7. Weapons or abilities?
+7. Were there weapons or abilities you expected/wanted from the game?
 8. Did the game hold your attention?
-9. Anything you wanna add?
+9. Anything else you want to add?